BAXTOR95/cafe-wifi/README.md

 ## Running the Project

-To run FlaskBlog on your local machine, use the following command:
+To run Cafe Wifi on your local machine, use the following command:

 ```bash
 flask --app run.py run